bokulich-lab/RESCRIPt/README.md

 REference Sequence annotation and CuRatIon Pipeline

-**Note:** This is a beta release.
-Usage, and other details are forthcoming.
-See citation information below.

 RESCRIPt is a python 3 package to support a variety of operations for managing and curating reference sequence databases, DNA/RNA sequence data, and taxonomic data.
+See citation information below for a full benchmark and description.

 ## Install from source